Skip to main content

 She is most grateful to be able to keep enjoying life despite her injuries.
 Her lifelong lesson is that challenging times eventually fade with the right support and resources.
 While acknowledging life's complexities and that recovery is not a linear path, she emphasizes the importance of embracing positivity and finding silver linings.
 Recognizing that setbacks don't define individuals, she advocates for mental health and healing through the power of physical activity.

-She will compete in alpine skiing and indoor rowing.
+She will compete in alpine skiing, indoor rowing and wheelchair rugby.

 Melanie-Dumas-BIO-ONLY.jpgTrade: Dental Officer